ipython-contrib/jupyter_contrib_nbextensions/README.md

 In the 4.x Jupyter repository, all extensions that are maintained and active have a markdown readme file for documentation and a yaml file to allow them being configured using the 'nbextensions' server extension.

-For older releases (2.x und 3.x) and general installation information, look at the [Wiki](https://github.com/ipython-contrib/IPython-notebook-extensions/wiki)
+For older releases (2.x and 3.x), and for general installation information, look at the [Wiki](https://github.com/ipython-contrib/IPython-notebook-extensions/wiki)

 Some extensions are not documented.
 We encourage you to add documentation for them.